BenjaminBFuller/ProcGenGui/README.md

 # ProcGenGui

-Built on Python 3.9.
-Does not run on Python 3.11 as Pyside2 and Shiboken2 do not have support for this version yet (Last Updated February 2024)
+Built and runs on Python 3.9.
+Does not run on Python 3.11 as Pyside2 and Shiboken2 do not have support for this version yet.

+(Last Updated February 2024)

 GUI for Procedurally Generated Maps